El-Coder/jsASEexercises/README.md

 The tasks in these exercises will follow a similiar pattern as the python exercises -- making HTTP requests (GETs and POSTs) and processing the data returned.
 The main theme of the exercises will be getting acquainted with the asynchronous nature of JavaScript.
 We'll cover modern [ES6](https://www.w3schools.com/js/js_es6.asp) native concepts designed to make working with the asychronous nature of the language more pleasant.

 Yet again I've written another small web server that uses the same MongoDB backend as the previous Python exercises.
 The [app](./WebServer/app.py) is again packaged in a Docker container and can be easily built/run on any docker host if you want to experiment with it later.
+This time its far more featured.
+Its designed in terms of _very_ basic [MVC framework](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) concepts and the API fully (yet barely) implements [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) concepts.

 The webserver will respond in accordance to this table: